zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Take a look at the individual factors in Equations 12.11-12.13: those outside the brackets oscillate between 0 and 1, while the terms  inside greatly depend on the distance between the observation point \\(\bm{r}\\) and the source \\(\bm{r'}\\).
 This suggests that we may divide the entire space into zones based on the proximity to the observation point.
 If we are interested in the value of the field located near the source (the so-called *near field*), we say that the observation point belongs to the [near zone](https://en.wikipedia.org/wiki/Near_and_far_field).
 Similarly, far-away points (and the *far field*) are said to be located in the [far zone](https://en.wikipedia.org/wiki/Near_and_far_field) (also known as the *radiation zone*).
 Between them is a region called the *transition zone*.

-If we fix a value of \\(k\\), we may decompose the electric tensor into the near-, transition-, and far-field components:
+If we fix a value of \\(k\\), we may decompose the electric dyadic into the near-, transition-, and far-field terms:

 $$ \tag{12.14}
 	\mathcal{G_{e}}